-The HD 600 are comfortable but a little tight.
+The Sennheiser HD600 are comfortable but a little tight.
 They have large ear cups that easily fit around most listeners' ears.
 They're well padded and covered in a suede-like material that adds to their comfort level.
 Unfortunately, the headband exerts a little too much pressure on the head compared to the HD 650 and HD 598, which can get uncomfortable during long listening sessions.

 These headphones are not designed for sports.
 However, they deliver a tight, stable fit that will remain in place during casual listening sessions and even during mild physical activities.
 They are not ideal for the gym due to their bulky design, but they offer a tight enough fit to be stable in most situations.
 The detachable cord, unfortunately, will not disconnect before yanking the headphones of your head if hooked on something.

 The Sennheiser HD 600 is a very good sounding pair of open-back over-ear headphones.
 They have a good, consistent, and punchy bass, a great, well-balanced, and clear mid-range, and a great treble.
 However, their bass lacks a bit of thump and rumble, and their mid-range is a tad overemphasized.
 Overall, they are a very versatile pair of headphones that sound great on classical, rock, jazz, and other vocal-centric genres, but their bass may be a little bit lacking for the fans of bass-heavy music.
 Additionally, they have very good imaging, but their soundstage is not as good as Sennheiser's larger headphones like the HD 800 S and the HD 700.
 Compared to the HD 650, the Sennheiser HD 600 have a bit less sub-bass but have a more neutral and well-balanced treble.